We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 This demonstrates how pave diamonds are often between 0.01 and 0.02 carats.

-My recommendation is round-cut pave diamonds if the center is a step-cut like an Asscher or emerald.
-Those two exhibit a warm glow but lack brilliance, so the smaller diamonds compensate.
+My recommendation is round-cut pave diamonds if the center is a step-cut such as an emerald.
+It exhibits a warm glow but lacks brilliance, so the smaller diamonds compensate.

 Pave settings contrast with solitaire settings, which have no other diamonds aside from the main one.